zengzzzzz/golang-trending-archive/README.md

 * 【2024-11-01】[haad / proxychains](https://github.com/haad/proxychains) - proxychains - a tool that forces any TCP connection made by any given application to follow through proxy like TOR or any other SOCKS4, SOCKS5 or HTTP(S) proxy.
 Supported auth-types: "user/pass" for SOCKS4/5, "basic" for HTTP.
 ## C++

+* 【2025-09-25】[Byrom90 / XeUnshackle](https://github.com/Byrom90/XeUnshackle) - Custom Xbox 360 app designed to be used with the Xbox360BadUpdate exploit.
+Applies a set of HV/Kernel patches & loads the Dashlaunch system module (launch.xex).
 * 【2025-09-16】[skift-org / skift](https://github.com/skift-org/skift) - 🥑 A modern delightful operating system
 * 【2025-09-13】[argotorg / solidity](https://github.com/argotorg/solidity) - Solidity, the Smart Contract Programming Language
 * 【2025-09-12】[ashtf8 / PocketMage_PDA](https://github.com/ashtf8/PocketMage_PDA) - An E-Ink PDA device using the ESP32 S3.